 Subd.
 7. Functional impairment.
-For the purposes of adult day care, adult day services, family adult day services, or adult foster care, "functional impairment" means:
+For the purposes of adult day care or adult foster care, "functional impairment" means:

 (1) a condition that is characterized by substantial difficulty in carrying out one or more of the essential major activities of daily living, such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, working; or